ttsiodras/condition-decision-mcdc/README.md

 in the program must take all possible outcomes at least once.
 In the code we have 4 conditions `a > 1`, `b == 0`, `a == 2`, `x > 1`.
 We need test cases that make all 4 of the conditions true and false.
-The previous test cases don’t suffice because the condition `b == 0` is never evaluated to false.
+The previous test cases don’t suffice because e.g. the condition `b == 0` is never evaluated to false.
 That could mean a untested critical scenario that could have a bug.
 To satisfy condition coverage we could have the following test cases: